Meet the Macintosh!

 installations unnecessary (and possibly problematic).

-And finally: Drivers on discs included with devices, if necessary, may
+And finally: Drivers on CDs included with off-the-shelf devices may already be

-already be outdated at time of purchase.
-Check manufacturer's web site
+outdated at time of purchase.
+Check manufacturer's web site for updates

-for updates and current drivers that may be newer than whatever came in
+and current drivers that may be newer than what came in the box.

 Holding the mouse button

-down during startup should eject all removable media, including
+down during the startup process (from off) should eject all removable

 email settings are correct.
 Why can't I send/receive email?